nico-bohlinger/RL-X/rl_x/environments/README.md

 ## Adding new environments
 Fast testing of a new environment with an already provided framework (Gymnasium or EnvPool) can be done by changing the environment name in the create_env.py file or even make it a variable and add it to the config file.

-To add a completely new environment or permanently a new one from an already provided framework, create a new folder with the same structure as outlined above.
+To add a completely new environment or permanently a new one from an already provided framework, create a new directory with the same structure as outlined above.

 For concrete implementations see the provided environments, e.g. ```rl_x/environments/gym/mujoco``` or ```rl_x/environments/envpool/atari```.